 'Jack the Ripper, The Works of Francis Thompson,'

-A destitute, addict, gone mad with love, is an infamous sexual serial killer, Escaping, he becomes a renowned poet, and is protected by a conspiracy that lasts a century.
+"Francis Thompson, a destitute, addict, gone mad with love, was the infamous sexual serial killer, Jack the Ripper.
+Escaping, he becomes a renowned poet, and is protected by a conspiracy that lasts a century."

 Available through Waterstones, WH Smith, Blackwells & Foyle’s.

 Francis Thompson in 1888.
 He was an ex-medical student with a dissecting scalpel, and a history of mental illness and trouble with the police.
 He had just broken up with a prostitute and had written about cutting women's stomachs open.
 At the same time, a few yards from his refuge, a woman was knifed, as part of a spate of prostitute murders, which one coroner said was by someone who had considerable anatomical skill and knowledge.

 Twenty-years in the making and around the world research.
 A compelling case that has gained international attention.